Having acute lymphoblastic leukaemia (ALL) and its treatment might affect your sex life and

 Your sex life and ALL

 There's no physical reason why having ALL or its treatment should affect your sex life.
-But you will probably go through times when you don’t feel like sex because you're too tired, or have other side effects of treatment like feeling sick.
+But you'll probably go through times when you don’t feel like sex.
+This might be because you're too tired, or have other side effects of treatment like feeling sick.

 It's important to use contraception during treatment and for a period of time after.
 Getting pregnant while you (or your partner) are having treatment is not a good idea.
 This is because some of the drugs might harm the developing baby.

 Even if you’re using other forms of contraception, you should also use barrier contraception.
 It is not known whether small amounts of cancer drugs such as chemotherapy is passed on through semen or secretions from the vagina.